-We’ve told you about some of San Antonio’s usual heating and furnace problems before, but we’re back with a couple more issues that could cause your heating equipment to fail in the middle of this miserable cold.
+We’ve told you about some of San Antonio’s usual heating and furnace problems before, but we’re back with a couple more issues that could cause your heating equipment to fail in the middle of this awful cold.

 Lack of Maintenance

 Not only does annual heating maintenance help your furnace run up to 30% more efficiently and lengthen the lifespan of the equipment, it’s also demanded by most manufacturers to maintain your furnace’s warranty.
 For both those reasons, you should definitely invest in seasonal furnace tune-ups.
 Catching small issues early can help stop them from becoming big (expensive!) furnace problems.